MAKE YOUR OWN SLOT MACHINE

 of trying it out.

 I love Arduino, its story is so romantic.
 A group of Italian engineers, laid off after Olivetti went bust, used to meet in a bar called the Arduino.
 They decided the world needed an open source microcontroller and its been a huge success.
-I find C++ less intuitive than basic, with lots of conventions I don't understand.
+The problem for me is that I don't find the programming language C++ intuitive, with lots of conventions I don't understand.
 However, its more versatile - it will easily spit out serial data which I find very useful for controlling cheap MP3 players and LCD displays.
 But the best thing is that because Arduino is open source, there's a huge fan base and lots of forums.
 So the code for almost anything you could want to do is posted online (see arduino/playground) and that if you get stuck you can post a question in one of their forums.
 My most recent question was answered within two minutes!
 I went to a beginners weekend workshop in london which was brilliant.
 I didn't understand everything at the time, but it gave me the confidence to start trying things for myself, and I met people who understood C++ well who offered to help me with future projects.